How to make feed efficiency work for you

 Feedlot Efficiency - F:G, less pounds of feed for

-gain
+pound of gain

 Quality Pounds to Town - quality pounds of